 WASHINGTON, D.C.
-20549 FORM 10-K X ANNUAL REPORT PURSUAN 1934 TT TO SECTION 13 OR 15(d) OF THE S SECURITIES EXCHANGE ACT OF For the fiscal year ended December 31, 2021 or TRANSITION REPORT PURS ACT OF 1934 UANT TO SECTION 13 OR 15(d) OF T HE SECURITIES EXCHANGE For the transition period from to Commission File Number: 001-33240 (A Series of Inve ESCO DB ENERGY F sco DB Multi-Sector C Exact name of Registrant as specified in its charte ommodity Trust) Delaware (State or Other Jurisdiction Incorporation or Organizat c/o Invesco Capital Managen 3500 Lacey Road, Suite ion) nent LLC 87-0778060 (I.R.S.
-Employer Identification No.) Downers Grove, Illinois 60515 (Address of Principal Executive Offices) (Zip Code) istrant's telephone number, including area code: (800) 983- urities registered pursuant to Section 12(b) of the Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units of Beneficial Interest DBE NYSE Arca, Inc.
+20549

+FORM 10-K

+TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE

+ACT OF 1934

+For the transition period from \\\\\ to \\\\ Commission File Number: 001-33240

+INVESCO DB ENERGY FUND (A Series of Invesco DB Multi-Sector Commodity Trust)

+(Exact name of Registrant as specified in its charter)

+Delaware

+(State or Other Jurisdiction of Incorporation or Organization) c/o Invesco Capital Management LLC

+3500 Lacey Road, Suite 700 Downers Grove, Illinois

+(Address of Principal Executive Offices)

+87-0778060 (I.R.S.
+Employer Identification No.)

+60515 (Zip Code)

+Registrant's telephone number, including area code: (800) 983-0903 Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Units of Beneficial Interest NYSE Arca, Inc. Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 40 5 of the Securities Act.
-Yes □ No ☒ Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ☒ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes □ No ☒ Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ☒ No □ Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ☒ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large Accelerated Filer □ Accelerated Filer Non-Accelerated Filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

 Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. $\square$

+If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements. $\Box$

+Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to \$240.10D-1(b).

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes that prepared or issued its audit report.
+Yes $\square$ No $\boxtimes$

-State the market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$109,130,000
+State the market value of the voting and non-voting common equity held by non-affiliates computed by reference to the price at which the common equity was last sold, or the average bid and asked price of such common equity, as of the last business day of the registrant's most recently completed second fiscal quarter: \$282,312,000

-Number of Common Units of Beneficial Interest outstanding as of January 31, 2022: 6,600,000
+Number of Common Units of Beneficial Interest outstanding as of January 31, 2023: 4,900,000